daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Teleportation (6+ Intellect points):** You instantaneously transmit yourself to any location that you have seen or been to, no matter the distance, as long as it is on Earth (or whatever world you're currently on).
 In addition to the normal options for using Effort, you can choose to use Effort to bring other people with you; each level of Effort used in this way affects up to three additional targets.
 You must touch any additional targets.
 Action.

+**Teleportation Burst (3 Intellect points):** You rapidly teleport multiple times in an immediate area, confusing your opponents and allowing you to make an additional melee attack this round.
+You can use this ability once per round.
+Enabler.

+**Teleportive Wound (7+ Intellect points):** You touch a creature and, if your attack succeeds, you teleport away (up to your normal maximum teleportation distance) with a significant portion of their body.
+If the target is level 2 or lower, it dies.
+If the target is level 3 or higher, it takes 6 points of damage and is stunned on its next action.
+If the target is a PC of any tier, they move down one step on the damage track.
+In addition to the normal options for using Effort, you can choose to use Effort to affect a more powerful target (one level of Effort means a target of up to level 3 dies or a target of level 4 or higher takes damage and is stunned, and so on).
+Action.

 **Telling (2 Intellect points):** This ability provides an asset to any tasks for attempting to deceive, persuade, or intimidate.
 Each use lasts up to a minute; a new use (to switch tasks) replaces the previous use.
 Action to initiate.

 **Temporal Acceleration (5 Intellect points):** You or one willing creature you touch moves more quickly through time.
 The effect lasts for one minute.
 Everything moves more slowly for the affected character, while to all others, the character seems to move at preternatural speed.
 The character has an asset on all tasks until the effect ends.
 After the effect ends, the target is exhausted and disoriented by the experience, hindering all tasks for one hour.
 Action.

 **Temporal Dislocation (7 Intellect points):** You disappear and travel up to one hour into the future or the past.
 While dislocated in time, you perceive events as they transpire from your position using your normal senses, but you can't interact with or change anything.
 If you project yourself into the past, you remain there for one hour, at which point you've caught up to the present (to anyone with you in the present, you only seem to flicker out of existence for a moment).
 If you project yourself into the future, you remain there until the present catches up to you (to anyone with you in the present, you vanish for one hour and reappear in the place you left).
+Action.

+**Temporary Light (2 Intellect points):** You create an object of solid light in any shape you can imagine that is your size or smaller, and it persists for about a minute (or longer, if you concentrate on it after that time).
+The object appears in an area adjacent to you, but afterward you can move it up to a short distance each round as part of another action.
+It is crude and can have no moving parts, so you can make a sword, a shield, a short ladder, and so on.
+The object has the approximate mass of the real object and is level 2.
 Action.

 **Terrifying Gaze (6 Intellect points):** You project a chilling gaze at all living creatures within short range who can see you.
 Make a separate Intellect attack roll for each target.
 Success means that the creature is frozen in fear, not moving or taking actions for one minute or until it is attacked.
 Some creatures without minds (such as robots) might be immune to Terrifying Gaze.
 Action.